-Turn the actuator upside down and run warm water through the mouthpiece for about 30 seconds.
-See Figure K.
+• Hold the actuator under the faucet and run warm water through it for about 30 seconds.
+See Figure J.

 - Shake off as much water from the actuator as you can.
 Look into the mouthpiece to make sure any medicine build-up has been completely washed away.
 If there is any build-up, repeat the washing instructions. - o Let the actuator air-dry completely, such as overnight.
 See Figure L.